Biology Test Content for DAT

 Brief Overview of the DAT Biology Test Content

 Prospective dental school students have to take the Dental Admission Test (DAT) to prove their eligibility, to study in a dental school of the USA.
-Moreover, your DAT scores will be taken into account by the admissions authority to evaluate, whether or not you will be able to complete the first year of dental school.
+Moreover, your scores in this test will be taken into account by the admissions authority to evaluate, whether or not you will be able to complete the first year of dental school.

-The DAT examination comprises of 4 parts of which, DAT Biology is an important sub-section of the Survey of Natural Sciences (first section of the DAT).
-Since scoring high marks is necessary, it is essential that you give ample importance to DAT Biology.
-Moreover, questions on Biology take up nearly 14% of the entire DAT question paper and hence, you must prepare well for DAT Biology.
-The following list will provide an insight into the topics covered under DAT Biology, in order to aid your preparation for this sub-section:
+The examination comprises of 4 parts of which, Biology is an important sub-section of the Survey of Natural Sciences (first section of the DAT).
+Since scoring high marks is necessary, it is essential that you give ample importance to this sub-section.
+Moreover, questions on Biology take up nearly 14% of the entire DAT question paper and hence, you must prepare well for it.
+The following list will provide an insight into the topics covered under this sub-section, in order to aid your preparation for this sub-section:

 Study of cells: Here your knowledge of cell structure, microbes and the chemical processes occurring inside cells will be examined.

 Taxonomy: Questions related to Taxonomy will evaluate your knowledge of the animal kingdom and bio-diversity.